 Your academic and career plans begin here.
 Choose from a wide range of undergraduate and graduate programs in the liberal arts and sciences, and applied professional fields.

 Academic excellence and student success are top priorities at Towson University.
 Whatever your career interests, our undergraduate and graduate degree and certificate programs are designed with your needs in mind.

-Small class sizes, inspiring faculty and highly interactive learning experiences are hallmarks of a TU education.
+Small class sizes, inspiring faculty and interactive learning experiences are hallmarks of a TU education.
 You’ll work with internationally known authors, scientists and artists, including Nobel Laureates, and Guggenheim and Fulbright Fellows.